An Empirical Study of Catastrophic Forgetting in Large Language Models During Continual Fine-tuning: Experimental Results and Analysis

 \subsection{Main Results}

-Firstly, Figure \ref{tuned_bloomz} shows the performance of the continually trained BLOOMZ-7.1b model on the instruction tasks compared to the initial model's performance.
-For example, after being trained on the Simp training data, the BLOOMZ model achieves a SARI score of 47.24 on the Simp test set, which is 1.98 higher than the initial model's score.
-Subsequently, when we continually train the model on the Emdg dataset, the obtained model achieves a BLEU score of 53.3, surpassing the initial model's performance by 3.62.
+Firstly, we show the results of the instruction tuning during continual instruction tuning (Table \ref{tuning}).
+We mainly present the initial performance and the performance after tuning on the corresponding task to demonstrate the effectiveness of instruction tuning.
+We use the metrics to measure the model performance on each task following Scialom et al. (2022) \citep{scialom2022fine}.
+In particular, we use SARI for Simp, BLUEScore for Emdg, InqQA, Exp, and Rouge-1 for HGen.
+For example, the initial BLOOMZ-7.1b achieves 51.47\% BLUEScore in the \textit{Exp} task, but after continual tuning the model on Simp, Emdg, InqQG, and Exp, the model achieves 68.71\% on the Exp task.
 These improvements demonstrate that the model can benefit from the instruction tuning process and achieve significantly better performance on the instruction tasks.
-Additional results for other LLMs are presented in Appendix \ref{InstuctionResults}.

 Next, Figure \ref{details} displays the FG values of BLOOMZ-1.1b and BLOOMZ-7.1B.
 As we can observe, the performance gradually decreases as we continually tune the model with instruction tasks.
 For instance, the performance of BLOOMZ-7.1b on MMLU-SocialScience in Figure \ref{details} drops from 36.18\% to 26.06\% after continual training.
 The declining performance in LLMs indicates the presence of the catastrophic forgetting (CF) problem during the continual instruction tuning process.
 Moreover, as more instruction tasks are introduced, the general knowledge suffers more significant forgetting.
 We can also notice that the performance of the BLOOMZ-7.1b model drops more drastically in these evaluation tasks, as we adopt the same y-axis scale for both BLOOMZ-1.1b and BLOOMZ-7.1b in Figure \ref{details}.
 For example, the performance on MMLU-Other drops from 36.18\% to 26.35\% in BLOOMZ-7.1b, while it drops from 30.58\% to 25.97\% in BLOOMZ-1.1b after continual training.
-Although the initial performance of BLOOMZ-7.1b is more substantial compared to that of BLOOMZ-1.1b, the performance of both models ends at relatively similar values, which would result in a more significant FG value for BLOOMZ-7.1B.\footnote{Detailed results of some other LLMs during continual instruction tuning are presented in the Appendix \ref{others}.}
+Although the initial performance of BLOOMZ-7.1b is more substantial compared to that of BLOOMZ-1.1b, the performance of both models ends at relatively similar values, which would result in a more significant FG value for BLOOMZ-7.1B.